Science at Hillside

 Assessment for learning

 Assessment in Science is carried out both formally and summatively in order to gain an understanding of the children’s achievements and the next steps for their progress.
 Children are assessed during topics on both their subject knowledge and also their ability in working scientifically.
 Assessments are carried out in various forms, including observing, questioning, discussions and end of unit reflections, as appropriate to the age of the children and the nature of the topic.
-A new assessment system was introduced in September 2017 for Years 1- 6, which has been taken on board by staff and provides concise information about each pupil within school.
-These new assessments provide a continual ongoing picture of the progress of individuals in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.
+The assessment system provides concise information about each pupil within school in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.